Here are five things you should consider before applying for an Apprenticeship…

-If you’ve decided that an Apprenticeship is for you, you’ll want to know how you go about applying for one.
-Don’t worry, the process is easy.
-With around 100 live vacancies at any one time across 15 different sectors, there’s plenty to choose from.
+If you’ve decided that an Apprenticeship is for you, you’ll want to know how to go about applying for one – but don’t worry, the process is easy.

-From there, your CV will be sent to the employer who will make a decision.
-If you’re successful you’ll be invited to an interview (or two) before hopefully getting a job offer and enrolling on your course with us.
+If you're suitable for the role you've applied for, we will send your application to the employer who will make a decision.
+If you’re successful you’ll be invited to an interview (or two) before hopefully getting a job offer and enrolling on your Apprenticeship programme with us.

-A lot of employers tend to pay more than this but always check the vacancy description.
-Oh, and, 46% of Apprentices have received a pay rise since completing their Apprenticeship.
+It’s worth noting that a lot of employers tend to pay more than this, but always check the vacancy description.

 When you finish your Apprenticeship you’ve got a couple of options.
-They are:
+You could:

 For more information about Apprenticeships, to search for a vacancy or to speak to someone from Job Connect you can…